Optional enrichment

 Revoke identity

-await tracker.revokeIdentity();
+await tracker.rejectAllConsent();

-What the graph actually stitches
+What ClickStream stitches

 Merge rules, in priority order: